Developmental biologist Mary Baylies studies the mechanisms that form and maintain muscle both during normal development and in disease.

 - How do they respond and change during disease?

-Our primary model system is the Drosophila musculature, in which we employ genetics, molecular and cell biological approaches, bioinformatics, in vivo time-lapse imaging, and biochemistry to identify and characterize genes required for muscle formation, use, and maintenance.
-(See Figures 1, 2) We also use mammalian muscle models to confirm and extend the paradigms that we develop in Drosophila.
+Our primary model system is the Drosophila musculature, in which we employ genetics, molecular and cell biological approaches, bioinformatics, in vivo time-lapse imaging, confocal and super resolution microscopy, mathematical modeling, single nuclear sequencing, and biochemistry to identify and characterize genes required for muscle formation, use, and maintenance.
+(See Figures 1, 2).
+We currently are generating human skeletal muscle from human pluripotent stem cells.
+We will use this model to confirm and extend the paradigms that we develop in Drosophila.

 Currently, we study two significant areas of muscle biology:

-Fundamental mechanisms governing muscle formation and maintenance.
-These projects include investigation of muscle identity, muscle cell size, and muscle subcellular organization.
+- Fundamental mechanisms governing muscle formation and maintenance.
+These projects include investigation of muscle identity, muscle cell size, and muscle subcellular organization and myonuclear identity.

-Mechanisms underlying muscle disease.
-These projects investigate disease progression and novel therapeutics for two muscle diseases, rhabdomyosarcoma and nemaline myopathy.
-(See Larval Crawling Assay video)
+- Mechanisms underlying muscle wasting.
+These projects investigate disease progression and novel therapeutics for conditions in which muscle is comprised, including diseases such as rhabdomyosarcoma, cancer cachexia, and nemaline myopathy, as well as in aging.